ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

-If your variable is not available in the standard CMOR tables, you need to write a custom CMOR table for the variable as outlined below and add it to ``/esmvalcore/cmor/tables/custom/``. that will have to be placed in he folder ``/esmvalcore/cmor/tables/custom/``.
+If your variable is not available in the standard CMOR tables, you need to write a custom CMOR table for the variable as outlined below and add it to ``/esmvalcore/cmor/tables/custom/``.

 The file that you have to create for a custom variable needs to follow these
 guidelines: